Former major league record-holder

 Born in Central Falls, a son of the late Bronislaw and Malwina (Bardowska) Surkont, he lived in Pawtucket most of his life before moving to Florida two years ago.

-He was recently inducted in the Pawtucket Hall of Fame.
+He was recently inducted into the Pawtucket Hall of Fame.

 He was a World War II Navy veteran and a member of the Fierlit Korzen Post 79, American Legion of Central Falls and the Walter G. Gatchell Post, 306, VFW of Pawtucket.